googleads/google-publisher-tag-samples/samples/display-web-interstitial-ad/README.md

     that consent for [Purpose 1][admanager_hc_tcf_purpose] is required for web interstitial ads to function.

+*   **Some links on a page might be ineligible to show web interstitial ads.**
+    Interstitial ads won't show when a user clicks an ineligible link, for example, links to URLs without HTTP/HTTPS, and links that open in a new window.

+    Note: You can prevent specific links from triggering GPT-managed web interstitials by adding a `data-google-interstitial="false"` attribute to the anchor element or any ancestor of the anchor element.

 *   **If using single-request architecture (SRA) on a page with multiple slots, don't call `display()` until static ad slots divs are created.** As explained in [Ad Best Practices][guide_sra], the first call to `display()`